Britain advises alternative to Oxford/AstraZeneca COVID-19 vaccine for under-30s

 He said people should continue to have a second dose of the AstraZeneca shot if they had received a first dose.

-It came after Britain’s MHRA medicine regulator identified a possible side-effect from the COVID-19 vaccine developed by Oxford University and AstraZeneca involving rare brain blood clotting.
+The change to advice on Britain’s vaccine rollout came after its MHRA medicine regulator said the reports of rare brain blood clotting were a suspected side-effect from the COVID-19 vaccine developed by Oxford University and AstraZeneca.

-Chief executive June Raine said that the benefits of the shot outweighed the risks for the vast majority, echoing an update from Europe’s medicine regulator also made on Wednesday.
+MHRA chief Raine said the benefits of the shot outweighed the risks for the vast majority, echoing an update from Europe’s medicine regulator also made on Wednesday.

-Europe’s and Britain’s medicine regulators have been investigating small numbers of reports of a brain blood clots, know as cerebral venous sinus thrombosis (CVST), that have occurred in combination with unusually low blood platelet levels after people have been given the shot.
+Europe and Britain’s medicine regulators have been investigating small numbers of reports of brain blood clots, known as cerebral venous sinus thrombosis (CVST), that have occurred in combination with unusually low blood platelet levels after people have been given the shot.

-Munir Pirmohamed, Chair of the Commission on Human Medicines, said that the link between cerebral blood clots, lower platelets and the AstraZeneca vaccine was “getting firmer”
+Munir Pirmohamed, chair of the Commission on Human Medicines, said the link between cerebral blood clots, lower platelets and the AstraZeneca vaccine was “getting firmer”.

-“Absolute proof of the link between the vaccine adverse events will need extensive scientific work based on the currently available evidence,” he said at a news conference.

-Deputy Chief Medical Officer Jonathan Van-Tam said the move would have only a negligible impact on the pace of Britain’s vaccine rollout.

-The rollout of Moderna’s shot began on Wednesday, while Britain is also deploying Pfizer’s vaccine.
-Raine said that over 20 million AstraZeneca vaccine doses had been given by March 31, with 79 case reports of the side effect and 19 deaths.

-“This is a vanishingly rare, but sadly quite serious, adverse event... and you can’t pick these kind of things up until you have literally deployed tens of millions of doses of vaccine,” Van-Tam said.
+“Early evidence suggests that this constellation of symptoms is caused by an immune response against platelets which allows the platelets to then lead to clotting in different parts of the body,” he told a news conference.

+“But what we don’t have clearly is the link between the vaccine and how the immune response becomes activated against the platelets, and that’s where the scientific work needs to go on to identify what that link is.”

-Reporting by Alistair Smout, Kate Holton, William James and Paul Sandle; editing by James Davey/Guy Faulconbridge
+Reporting by Alistair Smout, Kate Holton, William James and Paul Sandle; editing by James Davey, Guy Faulconbridge and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.